learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience.md

 ```

 ___Color Theory___
-- [Colors Influence Choice](https://usabilitygeek.com/colour-user-experience-psychology/#:~:text=Colour%20plays%20a%20crucial%20role,and%20identified%20with%20your%20industry.): Users are shown certain colors to enforce actions.
+- [Colors Influence Choice](https://usabilitygeek.com/colour-user-experience-psychology/#:~:text=Colour%20plays%20a%20crucial%20role,and%20identified%20with%20your%20industry.): Users are shown certain colours to enforce actions.
 For example, red is commonly linked to aggressive or bad emotions and as such can be used as a cancel to dissuade people from refunding items.

 ___Button Design___